 Beyond that, there are several ways to increase fuel efficiency in your everyday commute:

-- Observe the speed limit – It’s not just about safety.
+- Observe the speed limit – Speeding not only jeopardizes your safety, puts your life at risk of getting injured, but it also harms the environment.
 Most conventional cars experience their top fuel efficiency at 50-55 mph.

 - Wind resistance kills – This goes for everything from hauling things on the roof of your car to driving with the windows down while on the freeway.
 You may think it’s fun to move your hand like a plane out your window at 65 mpg, but its murder on your efficiency.